Logo Futurismo

 Beware of the stingy Portuguese man-o-war, often mistaken for floating plastic bags, in the spring and summertime.

 At some natural pools, it is possible to have a view over other islands.
 For example, from the West coast, you can see Faial and from the north São Jorge.
+If you are lucky, you might even see whales or dolphins passing near the coast!
+Moreover, all the amenities are often present around the swimming pool.

 Free showers, toilets, barbecue, and picnic area or sometimes snack bars are not far.
 Some of the most beautiful pools include Manhenha, São Roque do Pico, Arinhas and Criação Velha.

-7. Hike with unique views
+7. Hike with Unique Views

 Álvaro Rodrigues | Lagoa do Capitão hiking trail view with the Mountain in the background.

-Álvaro Palácios| Lagoa do Capitão hiking trail view with Pico Mountain in the background.
+Álvaro Palácios | Lagoa do Capitão hiking trail view with Pico Mountain in the background

-Pico island is filled with wonderful pure nature and the best way to experience it is definitely to go on a hike with a knowledgeable guide.
+Pico Island is filled with wonderful pure nature, and the best way to experience it is definitely to go on a hike with a knowledgeable guide.
 Some trails offer a great ocean view with the sight of other islands around.

 For instance, the Criação Velha trail is one of the most beautiful on the island.
 You will be walking on a 1,500-year-old lava field surrounded by vineyards protected by UNESCO.

-One of the highlights of this hike is the picturesque windmill of Frade where a photo stop is almost mandatory.
+One of the highlights of this hike is the picturesque windmill of Frade, where a photo stop is almost mandatory.
+Also, the natural swimming pool near the vineyards is a perfect place to relax and enjoy the sun.

 Pedro Silva | Despite the island having the name of Black island, there are many green landscapes to see.

-Pedro Silva | Despite Pico island having the name of Grey island, there are many green landscapes to see.
+Pedro Silva | Despite Pico Island having the name of Grey Island, there are many green landscapes to see

 If you want to learn more about local culture and old traditions, then Calheta de Nesquim is your best bet.
+Indeed, you will hike surrounded by elements of the old whaling times, in addition to seeing great landscapes.

-RELATED TOUR Hiking in Calheta do Nesquim | Book Now!
+RELATED TOUR: Hiking in Calheta do Nesquim | Book Now!

 But if you are more of a geology and nature enthusiast, there are 3 hikes that go from the plateau to the ocean, leading visitors through diverse habitats and landscapes: